c3g/GenPipes_Docs/docs/source/deploy/dep_gp_container.rst

   bash run-in-container-dnaseq-script.sh

 Please note, there is a disadvantage to running GenPipes Pipelines without a scheduler.
-In the batch mode, which is configured us ing the "-j batch" option, all the jobs would run as a batch, one after another, on a single node.
-If your server is powerful eno ugh, this might be your prefereable option.
-Otherwise, if you would like to take advantage of GenPipes' job scheduling capabiliti es, you need to install a job scheduler locally in your infrastructure so that GenPipes can work effectively.
+In the batch mode, which is configured using the "-j batch" option, all the jobs would run as a batch, one after another, on a single node.
+If your server is powerful enough, this might be your preferable option.
+Otherwise, if you would like to take advantage of GenPipes' job scheduling capabilities, you need to install a job scheduler locally in your infrastructure so that GenPipes can work effectively.
 We recommend SLURM scheduler for GenPipes.

 .. note::